pawn002/blog/content/blog/building-whisper-transcription-app.md

 ## The Democratization of Development

 We live in the age of AI, and because of this, we have powerful tools like Claude Code that enable me to basically one-shot these apps.
 But let me be clear—this wasn't a single prompt miracle.
-Instead, I leveraged my expertise in product management, design, UX/UI, and accessibility to guide the AI through iterative development, fast-tracking past potential issues I spotted during the build process.
+Instead, I leveraged my expertise in product strategy, design, UX/UI, and accessibility to guide the AI through iterative development, fast-tracking past potential issues I spotted during the build process.

 This represents something I've been watching unfold across the industry: technical barriers that once required years of specialized training can now be overcome through intelligent collaboration between domain experts and AI assistants.
 I became a software architect not by learning C++, but by knowing what users need and how to guide an AI to build it.